 Instead of administering sedative effects like THC or sleeping pills, CBD combats insomnia at the source.

 How Does CBD Help with Sleeping Disorders?

-While periodic levels of stress can cause minor headaches and mood swings; prolonged stress has been linked to serious health conditions like cancer, high blood pressure, anxiety, depression, and more.
+While periodic stress levels can cause minor headaches and mood swings.
+Prolonged stress has been linked to serious health conditions like cancer, high blood pressure, anxiety, depression, and more.

 CBD might just be the answer to this epidemic.

 How CBD Relieves Stress

 In simplest terms, stress results from how a person responds to a situation.